Power Variability: Fixed

 - Durable full-body wrap-around rubber armor housing for ultimate protection and to support a natural and ergonomic grip

 - Backed by Swarovski's Limited Lifetime Warranty

 To glass it up, the El 42 10X42 binoculars are a masterpiece.
-We don’t say this lightly either.
-The 10X42 binos are a real piece of work, and no target will ever get past you with these set of eyes.
-That is why we gave them a spot on our list of the ‘Best High-End Binoculars’, which you can check out here.
+We don't say this lightly either.
+The 10X42 binoculars are a real piece of work, and no target will ever get past you with these set of eyes.
+That is why we gave them a spot on our list of the best high end binoculars.

 However, you could be forfeiting a trip to exotic New Zealand for the cash you'll be laying down on this Swaro.
 But, who says you can only have one?
 Have the best of both worlds and take your new Swaro to the Land of the Long White Cloud - voila, dilemma solved!

 If you happen to be shopping for a new laser rangefinder, put that cheap list you have on the shelf.
-Instead, glass by the Swarovski EL Range 10X42 to get both bino and rangefinder features in one.
-Don’t ask for the price until you’ve checked it out – trust me on this.
+Instead, glass by the Swarovski EL Range 10X42 to get both rangefinder and binocular features in one.
+Don't ask for the price until you've checked it out - trust me on this.

 As you can tell, we love our Swarovski optics.
 Not because of the hype or even the brand name, it's because their products truly are impressive on their own.
 They deliver, exceed our expectations, and their quality is truly unmatched.
 We know you'll love Swaro just as much as we do - if you can ever afford to land your hands on one!